OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 **When**: May 2017

 **Workflow**: Create GitHub issues, refactor and merge Pull Requests
-* Maintainers create GitHub issues with the "SpringCleaning" label.
+* Maintainers create GitHub issues with the "SpringCleaning" label in the Parent.
-* Contributors refactor [SpringCleaning labeled issues](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning) and create a Pull request from Head (Fork) to Base (Parent).
+* Contributors fork and refactor [SpringCleaning labeled issues](https://github.com/issues?utf8=✓&q=is%3Aopen+label%3Aspringcleaning) and create a Pull request from Head (Fork) to Base (Parent).

 **Creating GitHub issues**
 * Maintainers select refactor candidates based on: [Better Code Hub](https://bettercodehub.com) analysis.
 Better Code Hub is a [GitHub Integration](https://github.com/integrations/better-code-hub)

 **Merging Pull Requests**
-* Contributors refactor and create a Pull request to the master branch in the source repo.
+* Contributors refactor and create a Pull request from the Head of their Fork to the base of the Parent repo.
 * Maintainers can use Better Code Hub Pull request integration to validate the quality and accept the merge.

 ---------